polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 For each asset and each class, `net = outflow - inflow` over the window.
 Net flow, not gross, so two-way arbitrage and market-maker activity doesn't burn the budget (lifted from Hydration's `pallet-circuit-breaker` net-volume pattern).

 **Window:** rolling 24 hours, implemented as 24 hourly buckets with a sliding sum.
 24 hours because that's roughly the time-to-notice budget for a security council; the cap should ensure the bridge cannot be fully drained within one human response cycle.
+This window matches Wormhole's Governor (rolling 24h) and LayerZero OFT default deployments, and is the modal choice across major bridges; CCIP uses a continuously-refilling token bucket instead, see §Future Directions for that as a v2 refinement.

 **Denomination:** token units.
 No oracle in the security-critical path.
 The trade-off with a USD-aggregate cap is below in "Why per-asset token-denominated, not aggregate USD".
+This is the same denomination choice CCIP made for its per-token-pool buckets and LayerZero OFT made for its `RateLimiter`.
+Wormhole's Governor uses USD-equivalent but hardcodes the thresholds in config rather than reading a live oracle, accepting the staleness rather than the oracle attack surface.

 **Caps are opt-in per asset.** The Gateway maintains `cap[asset][class]: Option<uint256>`.
 When `None`, that asset+class has no velocity limit and bypasses the rate-tracking logic entirely (saving the ~10-15k gas on every operation).
 When `Some(n)`, the cap is enforced.
 Governance decides per asset whether the operational overhead of tracking and tuning a cap is worth it.

-This matches the Hydration pattern (their per-asset XCM rate limit is `Option<u128>` keyed off the asset registry).
+This matches the Hydration pattern (their per-asset XCM rate limit is `Option<u128>` keyed off the asset registry) and CCIP's per-token-pool model (each pool independently configured with capacity and refill rate).
 Capping a low-value asset wastes operator attention without buying defense, because the catastrophic outcome of an unrestricted drain is bounded by the asset's total locked value.
 The 100k-DOT emergency-pause trigger still covers low-cap assets in the rare case a drain attempt happens, just without the automated brake.

 A rough heuristic: if the asset's total locked value on the bridge exceeds the 100k DOT trigger deposit by a meaningful multiple (say, 10x), the cap pays for itself in expected loss reduction; below that, skip it.